cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 following "ping pong" communication pattern can be used.
 It is compatible with any request/response transport protocol, such as HTTP.

-Let us call the initiating Aggregator the "Leader" and the responding Aggregator the "Helper".
-The high-level idea is that the Leader and Helper will take turns running the computation locally until input from their peer is
+In this section, the initiating Aggregator is called the Leader and the responding Aggregator is called the Helper.
+The high-level idea is that the Leader and Helper will take turns running the computation locally until input from their peer is required:
-required:

 * For a 1-round VDAF (e.g., Prio3 in {{prio3}}), the Leader sends its prep share
   to the Helper, who computes the prep message locally, computes its output